onchain-id/documentation/docs/developers/constants/claim-types.md

 # Claim Types

-These are the list of claim types that are standard for InvestorID Identities and some other standards like T-REX.
+These are the list of claim types that are standard for OnchainID Identities and some other standards like T-REX.

-A JSON description of these types, completed with the parsing method description can be downloaded from the [Github repository](https://github.com/investorid/documentation/blob/master/docs/developers/constants/claim_types.json).
+A JSON description of these types, completed with the parsing method description can be downloaded from the [Github repository](https://github.com/onchain-id/documentation/blob/master/docs/developers/constants/claim_types.json).

 | Claim Type     | Name                          | Description                                                                                 | Scheme                            | Data                                                   |
 | :------------- | :---------------------------- | ------------------------------------------------------------------------------------------: | --------------------------------: | -----------------------------------------------------: |